deanso/shutdown-kodi-when-done/README.md

 * Script is only tested on Fedora 29 with Kodi 18
 * install jq.
-* The Kodi web interface has to be enabled.
+* The Kodi web interface has to be enabled: Settings > Services > Control > Allow Remote Control via Http

 ### Installing